niccololampa/gif-grid-splitter/README.md

 All features are created without the use of third-party libraries including handling of frames and splitting of frames based on mxn).

-gifuct-js - to extract the original gif frames and delay/timing (complicated and expensive process without the use of library)
+gifuct-js - to extract the original gif frames and delay/timing (complicated and expensive process)

-gif-encoder - encode of smaller gifs using smaller split frames (encoding of gif using smaller sized frames split based on mxn)
+gif-encoder - encoding of smaller gifs by combining smaller split frames based on nxm.